PeaBeeJay/ess-helm-script/README.md

 *(yes br4tz.com is the domain I am using in this example for testing, bratz.com was taken)*

 1. Make sure your system is up to date

+     ```
-     `apt-get update && apt-get upgrade`
+     apt-get update && apt-get upgrade
+     ```
 2. Download setup.sh

+     ```
-     `curl -o setup.sh https://raw.githubusercontent.com/PeaBeeJay/ess-helm-script/refs/heads/main/setup.sh`
+     curl -o setup.sh https://raw.githubusercontent.com/PeaBeeJay/ess-helm-script/refs/heads/main/setup.sh
+     ```
 3. Make setup.sh executable
+     ```

-     `chmod +x setup.sh`
+     chmod +x setup.sh
+     ```
 4. Run setup.sh

-     `./setup.sh`
+     ```
+     ./setup.sh
+     ```

 The script will now ask you what domain will be used for your server.
-You will input your domain plus the TLD (eg. if you owned google.com you would enter `google.com`)
+You will input your domain plus the TLD (eg. if you owned google.com you would enter `google.com`).

 The script will run through installing all the required packages and setting up necessary config files.
-The only part that will require input is at the end where it will ask if you want to configure , enter y for yes, or n if you intend to setup your own reverse proxy.
+The only part that will require input is at the end where it will ask if you want to configure caddy, which you can skip if you have your own reverse proxy.

+Refer to the official [ESS Helm Github](https://github.com/element-hq/ess-helm#certificates) for instructions for reverse proxy.

 ### After setup script is complete, run install.sh
 `./install.sh`